Staff profile

 I am a creative lecturer who is passionate about marketing and helping students achieve their best.
 I draw upon a wealth of various international industry experience from apprentice to boardroom, and have taught a variety of Business and Marketing subjects at the University of Derby since 2010.

-I am an award winning lecturer who uses innovative and engaging teaching methods to get complex theory across in a simplified way.
-I believe in using live industry briefs where appropriate and have worked with a number of international and local employers to help students’ experience real world learning through interesting assignments.
+I am an award-winning lecturer who uses innovative and engaging teaching methods to get complex theory across in a simplified way.
+I believe in using live industry briefs where appropriate and have worked with a number of international and local businesses to help students experience real-world learning through interesting assignments.

-I am also an early career researcher and currently work on several interesting projects discovering deep customer value using an innovative visual research methodology and looking to develop this research further.
+Currently a mid-career researcher and currently work on several interesting projects, discovering deep customer value using an innovative visual research methodology called ZMET and looking to develop this research further.

 Research interests

-My current research focus is understanding customer value through the use of a visual methodology, based on the Zaltman Metaphor Elicitation Technique (ZMET).
+My current research focus is on understanding customer value through the use of a visual methodology, Zaltman Metaphor Elicitation Technique (ZMET).
 I am a member of the research centre Business Improvement (Responsible Customer Engagement) and I am interested in understanding current retail perspectives of integrating digital with bricks and mortar retail, to ensure a continued role and purpose for the high street for local communities.

 The other area that I am interested in is marketing strategy and branding, particularly higher education marketing and understanding the student perspective from a deeper level.
 Current work includes developing a deep student value model to illustrate the phase of acquired value through the academic journey.
-I am a member of the Academy of Marketing, and regularly present to the Higher Education Marketing Special Interest Group.
+I am a member of the Academy of Marketing, and regularly present to the Higher Education Marketing Special Interest Group and the Visual Methods Special Interest Group.

 Membership of professional bodies